froehners/twenty-nineteen/_drafts/intellectual-property-protection-recommendation.md

 ### Data

 * Roughly 30% get the “Trademark” result, 15% get “Copyright” result and 14% of people get the combination “Trademark and Copyright” result; the numbers get smaller from there.
+  * Either there is less appetite for patents or does the experience suppresses that choice
 * About 20% of the traffic clicked back or on the logo to go to the homepage.
 This tells me they didn’t want to answer the question, “What would you like to protect?” but also didn’t want to leave LegalZoom
   * The options might be too specific (they don’t see exactly what they are trying to protect) or too difficult to understand (what exactly counts as an industrial design?).
   * People also called customer care directly from this page.
+* Over 35% of the previous pages were results pages
+  * Users don't trust the results and took the quiz again
+  * Users were not convinced to click the product CTA on the results page - instead clicked back to return to the quiz and back again to the category page.

 # Design Process